Lucas-bit/project0/README.md

-# project0
+# Project 0

-Havard Python Class First project
+Web Programming with Python and JavaScript